 What explains Tesla’s tear, and where are shares headed from here?
-That depends on whether markets keep treating Tesla as merely an innovative automaker or what it really is – a global tech giant.
+That depends on whether markets keep treating Tesla as merely an innovative automaker or what it is – a global tech giant.

 Tesla’s sentiment score over the past four years versus the median sentiment for the auto sector.
 Pulled from AlphaSense’s new Earnings Call Sentiment Module.

-Shares of Tesla have doubled over the last six months and are up more than 190% since its trough last June.
+The shares of Tesla have doubled over the last six months and are up more than 190% since its trough last June.
 The company has now crossed the $100 billion market cap, making it worth more than Ford Motors and General Motors combined.

 That’s a sharp change of fortunes for a company that has been piled into by high-profile short-sellers like Greenlight Capital’s David Einhorn.

-But these analysts note that it’s extremely unusual in the auto and industrial sector; in fact, they count only three instances of it occurring in the auto sector: Ford and Daimler in the aftermath of the financial crisis, and Fiat Chrysler in 2017.
+But these analysts note that it’s highly unusual in the auto and industrial sector; in fact, they count only three instances of it occurring in the auto sector: Ford and Daimler in the aftermath of the financial crisis, and Fiat Chrysler in 2017.